 Science has a specialised and technical language that makes it a unique curriculum subject.
 Now, language and conceptual development are deeply linked: thought requires language and language requires thought.
 So, the aim is to create bilingual learners who not only learn and think about science in their mother tongue, but who are also at ease with English terms and concepts.
 How can this be done?
 “I think it’s important to learn science in English as it is a global language.
 It is necessary to teach through practical experiments for a better understanding of concepts.
 Then a multilingual approach can be followed for explaining basic concepts initially,” said Vaibhav Misra, a teacher at a government school in Bengaluru.

 Firstly, students can be given the opportunity to use scientific words practically by talking in pairs or in groups.
 This will help them understand crucial English words and prefixes in science.
 For example, words like ‘micro’ instead of ‘small’ and ‘photo’ instead of ‘light’ make complicated words like ‘photosynthesis’ and ‘microorganism’.
 Communicating and testing each other on these words will help develop stronger conceptual skills, which will help with my second suggestion, which is decoding complicated words to understand their correct meanings.
 If students can work out the meaning of a word for themselves, they are more likely to remember it in the future.
 For example, ‘chlorophyll’ consists of two parts: ‘chloro–’, which means green, and ‘–phyll’, which means leaf.
 Students find this method useful too.

 “I want to learn science in English as I get to learn new scientific words and new experiments.
-It was difficult to understand initially but we practiced decoding words and explaining them in English.
-Now, I find learning science in English easier than Kannada,”, says Sumati, a grade 7 student in a government school in Bengaluru.
+It was difficult to understand initially but we practised decoding words and explaining them in English.
+Now, I find learning science in English easier than Kannada,” says Sumati, a Grade 7 student in a government school in Bengaluru.